 Only the local forest fire warden or deputy forest fire warden may issue burning permits.
 The Milford Fire Chief is the Town forest fire warden and deputy forest fire wardens consist of the Fire Department officers.

 A permit is required for all outside burning except when the ground is covered with snow.
 Outside burning is any kind that is not completely contained within a non-combustible enclosure containing a flue with a spark arrestor.
 Charcoal or gas fire grills, cooking appliances, etc. are not required to have an outdoor burning permit.

-Permits can be obtained at the Milford Fire Department, 39 School Street, Monday through Friday between the hours of 8:00 AM and 4:30 PM and Saturday, Sunday and holidays between 9:00 AM and 10:00 AM.
-There is no charge for obtaining a permit.
+Permits can be obtained at the Milford Fire Department, 39 School Street, Monday through Friday between the hours of 8:00 AM and 4:30 PM.
+Weekend and Holiday permits will be issude on Fridays.
+Permits are available anytime onlie at https://nhdflweb.sovsportsnet.net/

 By State requirements permits for burning brush or leaves can only be issued on the day you wish to burn and cannot be issued in advance due to varying weather conditions.

 Outdoor burning with a permit is allowed from 5:00 PM to 12:00 midnight.
 The 5:00 start time is established by the State of New Hampshire and is enforced.
 If a permit holder starts a fire before 5:00 PM resulting in the dispatch of the Fire Department that person is liable for the Department’s expenses and may be billed accordingly.

 Burning while it is raining

 Outside burning while it is raining still requires a permit.
 On those days that it is raining the permit holder may start the fire at any time and is not subject to the 5:00 PM start time.

 Burning while the ground is covered with snow